EduardGomezEscandell/block-bootstrapping/README.md

 ones.

 ### Standard bootstrapping
-Efron (1979) developped a method wherein random samples are taken from the historical dataset and concatenated to generate a pseudohistory.
+Efron (1979) developed a method wherein random samples are taken from the historical dataset and concatenated to generate a pseudohistory.
 By generating a large number of pseudo-histories, we can generate a probability distribution for the returns of the asset.